speckandtech/website/_job_offers/spaziodati-backend.markdown

 ## WHO WE ARE
 [SpazioDati](http://spaziodati.eu){:target="_blank"} works on applying Semantic Text Analysis and Machine Learning models on massive amounts of corporate data to provide services - both B2B and B2C - of Sales Intelligence, Lead Generation, Data Cleansing, and more.
 Our main product, [Atoka](http://atoka.io){:target="_blank"}, is currently used by thousands of small and big companies in Italy and abroad, and we plan on expanding to new horizons soon.
-We're based on open-source software and contribute back when possible.

 ## WHO WE LOOK FOR
 We have 3 teams working on our main product, Atoka.
 We’re looking for help in all of them.
 Teams are self-organized based on common and continuously evolving agile practices.
 We work in TypeScript, Python and Go.
 We’re currently trying to simplify our codebase with a microservice approach based on gRPC, service mesh and Kubernetes.